How to buy a certified pre-owned car

 There are a number of benefits to buying certified pre-owned vehicles.

-A certified pre-owned vehicle may come with a warranty that offers additional protection for a period.
+A certified pre-owned vehicle may come with a warranty that offers protection for an extended period.
 The warranty will likely include a limited powertrain warranty covering the engine, transmission and drivetrain components, and a limited bumper-to-bumper warranty covering components of the body and interior.

 Bankrate tip: Check to see how long the vehicle warranty is good for and ask for warranty exclusions.
-Look for a list of components that aren’t covered under the CPO warranty.
+Look for a list of components that aren’t covered — like tires — under the CPO warranty.
 If the vehicle has electrical components that require a lot of maintenance, like brake and tire wear sensors, ask the dealer if the warranty will cover replacements.

 You won’t have to worry about potential future mechanical issues or repair costs as much as you would with a used car that isn’t certified.
 This will allow you to focus more on the vehicle itself, and less on the potential hidden problems.